 A simple configurable USB-Serial Converter using genuine FTDI Parts and Level Translators for 5V/3,3V SignallingDesigned by KD Circuits, Ships from United States of America

-This board's core function is to covert a USB connection from a PC/MAC/Linux into a Serial (UART) interface to a microcontroller.
-It also supports Arduino Compatible programming, so Microcontroller...Read More…
+** NOTE ANY ORDER PLACED NOW WILL SHIP 4/22 This board's core function is to covert a USB connection from a PC/MAC/Linux into a Serial (UART) interface to a microcontroller.
+It also supports Arduin...Read More…

 This board's core function is to covert a USB connection from a PC/MAC/Linux into a Serial (UART) interface to a microcontroller.
 It also supports Arduino Compatible programming, so Microcontrollers burned with the Arduino Bootloader can be programmed with this board.
 I also use it as a general debug interface and for ESP8266 programming (including the trigBoard)